Key West Fishing Charters

-Flats Fishing was made famous right here in the Florida Keys and Key West.
+Inshore Flats Fishing was made famous right here in the Florida Keys.
 With the vastness of the shallows one can go almost a lifetime and never fish the same flat twice.
-Flats fishing is all about sight fishing the shallows as you are being directed by your fishing guide where to cast to hit your target.
+Key West Flats fishing charters are all about sight fishing the shallows as you are being directed by your fishing guide where to cast to hit your target.
 We use both technical flats fishing boats and state of the art bay boats.
 Anglers and use a fly fishing rod or spin fishing light tackle.
 Flats fishing charters appeal to hunters that like to stalk their prey.
 In Key West the flats fishing grand slam is made up of the tarpon, permit and bonefish.
 Not more than 2 anglers is recommended for a flats fishing charter.

 As with anything there are specialties that are offered for the more focused anglers.
 Here are some specialty fishing trips that will focus on a particular species, area or an idea that can be asked for by name.